Solid Waste Management

 - Desalination plant projects feasibility study capital and unit costs.

 - Brine discharge analysis and modeling.

 - Fieldwork measurement and mentoring can be done plus possible experiments.

 - Analysis and modeling for a different kind of industrial flow.

 - Discharge control to receiving and its mixing for possible environmental impacts minimization.

 Life Cycle Assessment

-Sustainable waste treatment planning is a difficult task due to the availability of different waste treatment facilities, their technological and environmental performance and diverse markets for recovered energy and materials.
-However, life cycle assessment (LCA) tool was proven as successful tool applied to perform an environmental evaluation of the proposed integrated waste management options.
+Sustainable waste treatment planning is a difficult task due to the availability of different waste treatment facilities, their technological and environmental performance, and diverse markets for recovered energy and materials.
+However, life cycle assessment (LCA) tool was proven as a successful tool applied to perform an environmental evaluation of the proposed integrated waste management options.

 We trust that a rich learning experience can influence the successes and change in both the individual and business.
 We work with our customers to design and implement excellent training courses that are personally meaningful, professionally motivating, and intellectually inspiring for all participants. more details.

 We can assist you in designing an innovative solution tailored to your specific requirements.